“Up Where The Sky Begins” – PFC Motto

 Mickey and Barbara were joined as fulltime directors by their daughter Anna Black Morin in 2010, their son Lee Forest Black in 2012, and by Anna’s husband Eric Morin in 2018.
 Lee passed away unexpectedly at age 35 in February of 2021.
 Anna & Eric are the 4th generation of continuous family operation, a rare and extraordinary legacy.

 Building on the success of Pine Forest, in 1961 and 1963, the Black and Halpern families founded our brother/sister camps, Lake Owego for boys and Timber Tops for girls, located just one mile away.

-After seeing four generations of campers and more than 80 consecutive seasons, Pine Forest is proud to continue its extraordinary tradition.
+After seeing five generations of campers and more than 92 summers, Pine Forest is proud to continue its extraordinary tradition.
 As the Black family says, the camp’s success is really the success of each and every camper, every summer.
 Their fun, friendships and adventures are Pine Forest’s lasting legacy.

 - Featured in July 2015 on NPR radio show, On Point with Tom Ashbrook

 - New York Times, front page feature article in the Sunday Business Section, July 2011 “When S’mores Aren’t Enough”

 - Winner, Family Business of the Year Award, Wharton School of Business, The University of Pennsylvania